Eleanor Nwadinobi

 Eleanor Nwadinobi is a Nigerian medical doctor and women health activist.
-She is the first Nigerian to be elected as president of Medical Women International Association.
+She is the first Nigerian to be elected president of Medical Women International Association.

 Background

-Eleanor's father is from Abia State, Nigeria, and her mother is from Jamaica.
-They both met in London when her father was studying Veterinary Medicine at the University of London and her mother at the time was training to be a nurse.
+Nwadinobi's father is from Abia State, Nigeria, and her mother is from Jamaica.
+They both met in London when her father was studying veterinary medicine at the University of London and her mother at the time was training to be a nurse.

 She attended several schools due to her father's job and the interruptions of the Nigerian Civil War.
-She attended Queen’s School, Enugu; Saint Louis Grammar School, Ibadan; and the International School, University of Ibadan.
-She got her first degree in Medicine at the University of Nigeria, Nsukka.
-She received a master’s degree in Human Rights at the European Inter-University Centre in Venice, Italy.
+She attended Queen's School, Enugu; Saint Louis Grammar School, Ibadan; and the International School, University of Ibadan.
+She got her first degree in medicine at the University of Nigeria, Nsukka.
+She received a master's degree in human rights at the European Inter-University Centre in Venice, Italy.

 Career

-She has worked as an anaesthetic registrar in the UK.
+Nwadinobi has worked as an anaesthetic registrar in the UK.
 She worked with hospitals under the South East Kent Health Authority, including Dover, Folkestone and Ashford.
-She works with human right organizations to advocate against rape, FGM and other acts of violence against women.
+She works with human right organizations to advocate against rape, female genital mutilation and other acts of violence against women.
 She is the president of Windows Development Organization.
-She was/is a member of the Every Woman Treaty’s steering committee which advocated for the Violence Against Persons Prohibition Act which was passed to include punishment for harmful traditional practices against women.
+She has also been a member of the Every Woman Treaty's steering committee which advocated for the Violence Against Persons (Prohibition) Act which was passed to include punishment for harmful traditional practices against women.